 There is a broad literature on the role and influence of EP committees.
 Westlake (1994, p.
 191) describes the Standing Committees as the "legislative backbone" of the European Parliament.
 Many authors emphasise the increasing role of committees in shaping EU legislation.
-Besides, Mamadouh and Raunio (2003) find that the allocation of the rapporteurship measures the power of Committee members2.
+Besides, Mamadouh and Raunio (2003) find that the allocation of the rapporteurship measures the power of Committee members.
 Neuhold (2001) argues that the key players in the EP committees are the committee chairmen, the vice-chairs - holding the formal positions in the committees -, as well as the rapporteurs, also draftsmen of opinion, shadow rapporteurs and party coordinators in the committees.
 Kaeding and Obholzer (2012) also emphasised the crucial role of EP group coordinators in the legislative process at the EP committee level.
-In line with Benedetto (2005), Marshall (2010) also states that rapporteurs are one of the most powerful actors of the committee, but also added that the distribution of influence among ordinary members of the committees is still unclear.
+In line with Benedetto (2005), Marshall (2010) also states that rapporteurs are one of the most powerful actors of the committees is still unclear.
 Ringe (2009) provides a general description and analysis of EP politics focusing on the individual level.